 As the Agile landscape has evolved, concurrently, so have the anti-patterns that Agile teams create, adopt and embed within their practice.

-Over the last 17 years, the Agile Manifesto has has changed in the world of software development in terms of the business environments in which this development takes place and in terms …
+Over the last 17 years, the Agile Manifesto has has changed in the world of software development in terms of the business environments in which this development takes place …

 Yes.
 Fun is mandatory when you learn.
 It can be even more fun when you teach.
 In this hands-on workshop learn how to break down silos and helps create cross-organisational products.